Who are Kent State Student Ambassadors?

 What is the time commitment to be in KSA?

-Kent Student Ambassadors have mandatory meetings held every other Monday at 9 pm.
-Each member must participate in four events in both the fall and spring semesters, as well as Homecoming and Relay For Life.
+Kent Student Ambassadors have mandatory meetings, held every other week for one hour.
+Each member must participate in four events in both the fall and spring semesters.
 However, members are encouraged to participate in more events if their schedule allows.

 Want to learn even more?
 Read the Ambassador Creed.